sergio11/sergio11/README.md

 ### FitFlexTV: Your Ultimate Fitness Journey Begins Here! 🏡💪

-FitFlexTV is a home workout app 🏋️‍♀️ offering personalized plans and progress tracking.
-It uses Firebase 🔥 for real-time data and secure authentication, with Clean Architecture and MVI pattern 🏛️, and Jetpack Compose for TV 📺 for a reusable UI.
+**FitFlexTV** is a personal project I developed to enhance my Android development skills, particularly in learning and implementing **Clean Architecture** and **MVI** patterns 🏛️.
+The app provides personalized home workout plans 🏋️‍♀️ and progress tracking, designed to support users on their fitness journey.

+This project was built using **Jetpack Compose for TV** 📺, Firebase 🔥 for real-time data and authentication, and follows modern development best practices to ensure a smooth and scalable user experience.

+My main goal with **FitFlexTV** was to improve my understanding of Android app architecture, while also experimenting with different design patterns to build a solid, maintainable app.
+By focusing on architecture, I aimed to improve the quality and sustainability of my development process.

 Take a look at the repository by <a target="_blank" href="https://github.com/sergio11/fitflextv_android">clicking here</a>